Peter Millett: A senior judge’s revelations

 When a barrister such as Millett becomes a judge, he becomes judged all over again, but to a higher standard; when he becomes an appeal judge, let alone a judge of final appeal, he or she merely becomes an advocate whose arguments and judgments are judged by the severest judges of all.
 It seems that quite a lot of the time, a judge is trying to persuade his or her brothers or sisters to cohere, naturally enough, around a particular argument and judgment.
 Paterson says that some judges – he names Peter Millett and Leonard Hoffman amongst them – are “tacticians”, for instance in knowing when and in what terms to co-operate to win an argument for their side.
 But it’s like herding cats: neither Millett nor Paterson give any sense that there are pre-ordained or well-structured teams.

-The second House of Lords case about extraditing General Pinochet in 1999, in which he almost accidentally was one of the appeal Law Lords, was – says Millett – “the single most important case of my career”.
+Almost by accident Millett was one of the Law Lords judging the second House of Lords round over the extradition of General Pinochet in 1999.
+It was – says Millett – “the single most important case of my career”.
 It was, literally, a tortuous business: peculiar, and full of twists and turns.
 Peter Millett found profound moral force in the 1961 Eichmann trial in Israel which found that no single state could over-rule international law in such cases.
-7 I think the issues are charted fairly clearly in this open access file: http://ejil.org/pdfs/10/2/581.pdf, written by a distinguished academic lawyer, Andrea Bianchi (“Immunity versus Human Rights: The Pinochet Case”, European Journal of International Law, 1999.
-He is plainly a lively mind, tho’ I am not equipped to judge its workings.
+9 I think the issues are charted fairly clearly in this open access file: http://ejil.org/pdfs/10/2/581.pdf, written by a distinguished academic lawyer, Andrea Bianchi (“Immunity versus Human Rights: The Pinochet Case”, European Journal of International Law, 1999.
+Bianchi’s is plainly a lively mind, tho’ I am not equipped to judge its workings.
 See his writing, not least on the Pinochet issue.: https://www.ejiltalk.org/on-certainty/ I can’t resist the thought that this was a case of Millett being ruled by his feeling that he was bound by the tenets of Jewish wisdom and jurisprudence in an issue so central to Jewish consciousness.
 It was, so to speak, above his pay grade to ignore the parallels between the Pinochet and the Eichman cases.

 Conclusion